ikanher/categorized-bookmarks/README.md

 Bookmarks should also be searchable.
 It would also be interesting to see some high-level information such as how many bookmarks does a category have.

+Aki would be ecstatic if categories could also contain other categories as subcategories!

 ## Documentation

 [User stories](documentation/user-stories.md)